-You can take an itemized deduction on Schedule A (Form 1040), line 13, for premiums you pay or accrue during 2009 for qualified mortgage insurance in connection with home acquisition debt on your qualified home.
+You may be able to take an itemized deduction on Schedule A (Form 1040), line 13, for premiums you pay or accrue during 2010 for qualified mortgage insurance in connection with home acquisition debt on your qualified home.

 Mortgage insurance premiums you paid or accrued on any mortgage insurance contract issued before January 1, 2007, are not deductible as an itemized deduction.